jefo2k/simple-shopping-cart/backend/requirements/load-products-from-catalog.md

 ## Success case

-1. Load all products from catalog ✅
+1. Load all products from a specific catalog ✅

 ## Exception - empty catalog

-1. System returns an empty list when there is no products in catalog ✅
+1. System returns an empty list when there is no products in a specific catalog ✅

 <!--
 ## Exception - load fail